AdrianArtacho/SALTA/README.md

 # SALTA App

-This repository contains the frontend of the SALTA App, for segmentation of performance data.
+This repository contains the frontend of the SALTA App: Segmentation and Aggregated Learning for Temporal Analysis.

+---